ibm-cloud-docs/Cloudant/api/attachments.md

 Attachments do not have their own revisions.
 Instead, when you update or create an attachment, it changes the revision of the document it is attached to.
 {: tip}

-### Example response with the document ID and new revision
+See the following example response with the document ID and new revision:

 ```json
 {